mattlewis92/angular-calendar/README.md

 </script>
 ```

-### Usage with Angular Universal

-See [this comment](https://github.com/mattlewis92/angular-calendar/issues/158#issuecomment-285330700) for how to use with Universal.

 ## Documentation

 To see all available API options, take a look at the auto generated [documentation](https://mattlewis92.github.io/angular-calendar/docs/).
 You may find it helpful to view the examples on the demo page.